-Importing products with an XML file is one of the fastest and easiest ways to import a large catalog of product content into your store.
+Importing products with an XML file is one of the fastest and easiest ways to import a large catalogue of product content into your store.
 Often XML importing may be necessary if you are working with a partner/distributor who provides you with an XML structure directory.
-In this article, you will find information about what an XML structure is and how to use it to activate the application we have developed, to help you manage the product catalog in your online store.
+In this article, you will find information about what an XML structure is and how to use it to activate the application we have developed, to help you manage the product catalogue in your online store.

 What are an XML file and XML structure?